To get experience making UML diagrams.

 If you want to use another tool, that's OK too!

-For this lab, you will make a UML class diagram for a class called "Student".
-It should have the following instance variables:
+For this lab, you will make a UML class diagram for our Student class.
+You can use the version in Student.java.

 When you are done, please submit the diagram you created under this lab on Canvas.